bloom-housing/bloom/README.md

 ### Shared Libraries

-- `ui-components` Contains shared UI components that are shared between applications and meant to be easily imported to implementation-specific sites without customization.
+- `ui-components` contains UI components that are shared between applications and meant to be easily imported to implementation-specific sites without customization.
 Pull Requests to improve UI components in a generalized way are welcomed.
+(Note: this package can be consumed by React apps of all kinds, not just Next.js apps.)

+- `shared-helpers` contains types and functions intended for shared use between the Next.js sites, and in certain instances the frontend plus the backend (not currently but perhaps in the future).

 ## Getting Started for Developers